By RTT News, October 24, 2013, 10:04:00 PM EDT

-Among bank stocks, ANZ Bank, Commonwealth Bank of Australia, National Australia Bank and Westpac (WBC) are up 0.5 to 1 percent.
-Bendigo & Adelaide Bank is up 0.7 percent, while Bank of Queensland is trading higher by 2.3 percent.
+Among bank stocks, ANZ Bank, Commonwealth Bank of Australia, National Australia Bank and Westpac (WBK) are up 0.5 to 1 percent.
+Bendigo & Adelaide Bank is up 1.5 percent, while Bank of Queensland is trading weak, losing about 0.6 percent.

-Among top miners, BHP Billiton (BHP) is up 1.2 percent, Rio Tinto (RIO) is trading 1.7 percent higher, Fortescue Metals is up 3.3 percent and Newcrest Mining is adding 0.7 percent.
+Among top miners, BHP Billiton (BHP), Rio Tinto (RIO) and Fortescue Metals are trading modestly higher, while Newcrest Mining is adding 1.3 percent.

-In the currency market, the Australian dollar opened higher against the U.S. dollar amid hopes of a resolution to the U.S. political stalemate over the looming debt ceiling negotiations.
-In early trades, the local unit was quoting at US$0.9501, up from Monday's close of US$0.09467.
+In the currency market, the Australian dollar opened lower against the U.S. dollar.
+In early trades, the local unit was quoting at US$0.9617, down 0.5 percent from Thursday's close of US$0.9666.